rotundasoftware/cartero/README.md

 }
 ```

 At build time, Cartero computes the assets required by each parcel by inspecting browserify's dependency graph (starting from the parcel's entry point).
-Assets are passed through a user-defined pipeline of transform streams, and then dropped into your static directory.

-An inventory of what js/css assets are needed by what views is also generated.
+Assets are passed through a user-defined pipeline of transform streams, and then dropped into your static directory, along with an inventory of what js/css assets are needed by what views.
 At run time, when a given view is rendered, your application asks the Cartero hook for the js/css assets associated with that view and the exact html needed to load them, which can then simply be dropped into the view's `head` section.
 The result is that each view loads exactly the js/css assets it needs, transformed and post-processed as appropriate.

-Other assets like images can be referenced using the spea

 ## Usage